Kitware/wslink/README.md

 ```

 ### Binary attachments

-session.addAttachment() takes binary data and stores it, returning a string
+session.addAttachment() takes binary data and stores it, returning a string key
-key that will be associated with the attachment.
-When a message is sent that
+that will be associated with the attachment.
+When a message is sent that uses
-uses the attachment key, a binary message is sent beforehand with the
+the attachment key, a text header message and a binary message is sent
-attachment.
-The client can then substitute the binary buffer for the string
+beforehand with each attachment.
+The client can then substitute the binary
-key when it receives the final message.
+buffer for the string key when it receives the final message.

-Now sending a text header message for each binary message to associate it with
-a key.

 ### Subscribe

-The client needs to know about subscriptions - the server can blindly send out
+The client tracks subscriptions - the server currently blindly sends out
 messages for any data it produces which might be subscribed to.
 This is not
 very efficient - if the client notifies the server of a subscription, it can
 send the data only when someone is listening.

 ### Handshake

-When the client initially connects, it can authenticate with the server, so the
+When the client initially connects, it sends a 'hello' to authenticate with
-server knows this client can handle the messages it sends, and the server can
+the server, so the server knows this client can handle the messages it sends,
-provide the client with a unique client ID - which the client can embed in the
+and the server can provide the client with a unique client ID - which the
-rpc "id" field of it's messages to the server.
+client can embed in the rpc "id" field of its messages to the server.

-* The first message client sends should be hello, with the secret key provided by it's launcher.
+* The first message client sends should be hello, with the secret key provided by its launcher.
 * Server authenicates the key, responds with the client ID.
 * If the client doesn't send a key, the server can choose to serve an un-authenticated client, or respond with an authentication error message.